Ultimate Travel Guide to Intramuros Old Town in Manila City: Everything You Need to Know

 Kalesa

-Riding a kalesa is perfect for a leisurely, old-fashioned trip around Intramuros.
-Similar to pedicab drivers, the kalesa’s coachman can also guide you to the sights you want to visit when you book a kalesa tour in Intramuros.
+Riding a kalesa offers a leisurely, old-fashioned way to explore Intramuros Old Town.
+Similar to pedicabs, the coachman can guide you to the sights during a kalesa tour.
 Kalesas can accommodate 1–3 passengers.

 E-trike

-If the kalesa ride lets you experience the golden years of the humble carriage, then a ride in the modern e-trike should snap you right back into the present time.
-The three-wheeled electric vehicles (EV) were launched in 2016 and stop at 13 spots with the trip spanning around in 25 minutes.
+If the kalesa ride transports you to the golden years of the humble carriage, then a ride in the modern electric tricycle, or e-trike, will quickly bring you back to the present day.
+The three-wheeled electric vehicles (EV) were launched in 2016 and stop at 13 spots with the trip spanning around 25 minutes.

 The stops are as follows: Round Table, Pamantasan ng Lungsod ng Maynila, San Diego Gardens, the office of the Department of Labor and Employment, San Agustin Church, Manila Cathedral, Plaza Roma, Lyceum of the Philippines University, Mapua University, Manila High School, Colegio de San Juan de Letran, National Press Club, and the office of Bureau of Immigration.